neilsharma2003/NestJS-Server-Monitor/README.md

 # Use with Local Installation

 Use <a href="https://tinyurl.com/334ztzyp/" target="_blank"><b><u>Server Monitor Postman Collection</b></u></a> to open the Postman Collection.
 Open the body for "Create User" and insert your credentials.
 Then, generate a JWT Token.
-You can then create a
+You can then create a server monitor and configure your "options" (part of the fetch, where you can provide headers, CORS policy, HTTP method/request body, etc).
+Finally you start the server monitoring with associated email notifications.
+Please use the Delete Server Monitor GraphQL endpoint to delete your server monitor.

 # Basic ER Diagram for Database Schema